MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-B-Eligibility-Provisions/section-5001.126.md

 (2) *Significant ties.* Have significant ties with the project service area (not applicable to public bodies and federally recognized Tribes) as evidenced by the following:

-(i) Association with or control by a public body or bodies; or
+(i) Association with or control by a public body or bodies typically evidenced in the organizational documents of the borrower; or

 (ii) Broadly based membership and controlled primarily by members residing in the project service area.
 Membership must be open without regard to race, color, religion, national origin, sex, age, disability, sexual orientation, or marital or familial status.